JasperFx/marten/docs/documents/querying/linq/async-enumerable.md

 ```

 ::: warning
 Be aware not to return the IAsyncEnumerable out of the scope in which the session that produces it is used.
-This would prevent the data base connection to be reused afterwards thus leading to a connection bleed.
+This would prevent the data base connection from being reused afterwards and thus leading to a connection bleed.
 :::

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/DocumentDbTests/Reading/Linq/invoking_query_with_ToAsyncEnumerable.cs#L18-L43' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_query_to_async_enumerable' title='Start of snippet'>anchor</a></sup>